Because she woke up early, Erin decided to make gravy. Everyone else was still asleep, anyways.

 “Most people will end up around Level 20 in one class over the course of their life.
 Few individuals reach Level 30.
 A handful in each town; a few dozen in a city.
 Few will ever reach Level 40; those who do are considered famous in their own right.
 Those who pass Level 50 in their class are generally known throughout the world.”

-Again, more information I know, but Klbkch saying it still useful.
+Again, more information I know, but Klbkch saying it is still useful.

 “Is there anyone who’s ever hit a…maximum level?
 Level 100, for instance?”